 The types of systemic therapies used for uterine cancer include Chemotherapy, Hormonal therapy, Targeted therapy and Immunotherapy.

-Chemotherapy is aimed at destroying cancer remaining after surgery or aimed at shrinking the cancer and slowing down the tumor's growth if it recurs after initial therapy.
+Chemotherapy for uterine cancer is aimed at destroying cancer remaining after surgery or aimed at shrinking the cancer and slowing down the tumor's growth if it recurs after initial therapy.

 Advances in chemotherapy during the last 10 years include the development of new drugs for the prevention and treatment of side effects.

-Hormone therapy is used to slow the growth of grade 1 or 2 tumors uterine adenocarcinomas.
+Hormone therapy for uterine cancer is used to slow the growth of grade 1 or 2 tumors uterine adenocarcinomas.
 The use of aromatase inhibitors will reduce the amount of the hormone estrogen in a woman's body by stopping tissues other than the ovaries from producing it.

-Targeted therapy targets the cancer’s specific genes, proteins, or the tissue environment to block cancer cell growth and spread while limiting damage to healthy cells.
+Targeted therapy for uterine cancer targets the cancer’s specific genes, proteins, or the tissue environment to block cancer cell growth and spread while limiting damage to healthy cells.

-Immunotherapy is designed to boost the body's natural defenses to fight the cancer.
+Immunotherapy for uterine cancer is designed to boost the body's natural defenses to fight the cancer.
 Immunotherapy is approved by the US-FDA for uterine cancers with DNA mismatch repair defect or high microsatellite instability.
+PD-1 normally helps keep T cells from attacking other cells in the body (including some cancer cells).
+By blocking PD-1, these drugs boost the immune response against cancer cells.
+This can shrink some tumors or slow their growth.

 Patients and their families have opportunities to talk about the way they are feeling with our oncologists, nurses, counselors, or join our psychosocial program and support group at Onco Life Centre.